SaiCharan209/AES-128-Encryption-IP-with-AXI4-Lite-Interface/README.md

 # AES-128-Encryption-IP-with-AXI4-Lite-Interface
-Implemented a AES-128 10 stage pipelined IP AXI-4 Lite interface for interfacing with memory and CPU
+Implemented a AES-128 10 stage pipelined IP AXI-4 Lite interface for interfacing with memory and CPU ,it fetches the plain text and writes the encrypted cipher text back to the slave memory without any CPU intervention and stalls.

 ---